vachikasera/Flywire-Summer-Internship/README.md

 - branching trees (divergent processing)
 - locally recurrent pathways (feedback loops)

-At this point the model was relaxed from symmetry (exact isomorphism, star shape) to flow-consistent structural roles- a framing more in line with how connectomics literature describes neuron function: by position in a signal-flow hierarchy (input/integration/output layers) rather than by exact wiring diagrams.
+At this point the model was relaxed from symmetry (exact isomorphism, star shape) to flow-consistent structural roles.
+This framing was more in line with how connectomics literature describes neuron function: by position in a signal-flow hierarchy (input/integration/output layers) rather than by exact wiring diagrams.

 #### Flow Signature
 Each neuron `n` is assigned a 3-tuple:
 - outgoing connectivity (signal propagation strength)
 - incoming connectivity (signal integration)
 - second-order propagation through neighbors where `second_order_outflow(n)` sums the out-degrees of `n`'s first 10 out-neighbors.
-This captures not just how many downstream targets a neuron has, but how "amplifying" those targets are — a coarse proxy for a neuron's position in a feedforward processing hierarchy (e.g., early visual relay vs. late integration).
+This captures not just how many downstream targets a neuron has, but how "amplifying" those targets are: a coarse proxy for a neuron's position in a feedforward processing hierarchy (e.g., early visual relay vs. late integration).

 #### Pipeline
 1. Load MAOL, FAFB, and BANC edge lists as directed graphs (`networkx.DiGraph`).